segmentio/reverse-proxy-interview/README.md

 # Reverse Proxy Security Interview
 Our previous reverse proxy that we built was insecure and built in PHP!

-We want to build our reverse proxy with the latest technology so that we can attract the best talent!

 # Assignment
+What is this?
+Developer wants to build a proxy to fetch URLs for Segment's internal use (Segment employees).

 ### Old Proxy.
  - What security issues does the old proxy have?
  - How does a reverse proxy work?